MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 ## Customize your usage of App Center Crashes

 App Center Crashes provides callbacks for developers to perform additional actions before and when sending crash logs to App Center.

+> [!NOTE]
+> You must set the callback *before* App Center starts, For example in `Awake` method, since App Center starts processing crashes immediately after the start.

 ### Should the crash be processed?